 Demonstrating this alignment with other County plans, the intersection between Uplift Cook's strategies and the BED Strategic Plan pillars of residents, communities, businesses and systems change is noted.
-Additionally, all BED strategies under the residents, communities and business pillars are included within Uplift Cook's strategic framework as they are written in the BED Strategic Plan.

 The strategies that fall under the BED systems change pillar are essential to advance all the County's work across each of Uplift Cook's five topic areas.
+Broadly, the systems change pillar focuses on supporting economic and community development particularly across areas of the county with limited resources, supporting and expanding partnerships, and employing fair and transparent policies, practices and programs.
 For this reason, they have not been included as standalone strategies within the Uplift Cook strategic framework.
 However, many of Uplift Cook's strategies align closely with BED's work to advance systems change across County economic and community development programs, policies and internal processes.
 These intersections are noted in the strategic framework.